jose-verse/goblin2plus-get-started/readme.md

 <a name="Step-2-PrepareDevice"></a>
 # Step 2: Prepare your Device
 -  Connect the Goblin 2 Plus using the mini-USB cable.
--  Select the Arduino/Genuino UNO board in tools.
+-  Select the Arduino/Genuino ZERO board in tools.

 <a name="Step-3-Build"></a>
 # Step 3: Build and Run the sample